Hexagram 26大畜Great Restraint

 Great Restraint is the structural complement to Hexagram 9 小畜 Small Accumulation.
 Where Hexagram 9 has one yin line softly restraining five yang lines — a light touch on a strong forward movement — Hexagram 26 puts the entire Gen trigram, the mountain, on top of the entire Qian trigram, heaven.
 The restraint is no longer light.
 The mountain is a fixed structural form, and the heaven beneath it is held until the upper trigram releases at line 6 onto the 天之衢, the highway of heaven.
 The hexagram is naming the discipline of holding great forward energy inside a structure that shapes where the energy will eventually go.

 The hexagram statement is unusually directive. 利貞,不家食,吉,利涉大川 — advantage in firm-correctness, do not eat at home, fortune, advantageous to cross the great stream.
 The “do not eat at home” clause is the operational centre.
-The Tuan glosses it as 養賢, nourishing the worthies — the accumulated capacity is meant to be spent in the public arena, not consumed privately by the actor who built it.
+The Tuan glosses it as 養賢, nourishing the worthies — the accumulated capacity is meant to be spent in the public arena, not consumed privately by the person who built it.
 The hexagram is explicit that the great crossing it points toward is the arc the accumulation was for in the first place.
 Hoarding past the moment, or consuming the accumulation in private comfort rather than deploying it, is the structural failure the hexagram is built to prevent.

 What separates Great Restraint from a passive holding hexagram is the active shaping the mountain performs on the heaven beneath it.
 The Xiang names the practice: 君子以多識前言往行,以畜其德 — the noble person accordingly makes broad acquaintance with words of old and conduct of the past, in order to accumulate virtue.
 The accumulation is not undirected.
 It is shaped by deliberate study of how prior strength was held and deployed, and the shaping is what makes the line-6 release land on an open highway rather than scatter into eyestrain.
 The posture is deployment in waiting, not deployment delayed.